Country Living in a Cariboo Valley

 Try to plant the potato with the eye or sprout facing upwards.

-How do Potatoes Grow?
+How Do Potatoes Grow?

 An important thing to know!
 And here’s the secret to getting over 3 pounds of potatoes from 1 potato.

-ALL the potatoes you will get off of one plant will grow between the seed potato and the surface of the soil.
+ALL the new potatoes you will get off of one plant will grow between the seed potato and the surface of the soil.
 This is important to keep in mind.

 growing and hilled potatoes growing in the garden